fennel-ai/client/docs/pages/architecture/overview.md

 # Overview

-Here are some of the key ideas & principles behind Fennel's architecture that allow it to meet its [design goals](/getting-started/welcome-to-fennel) of:
+Here are some of the key ideas & principles behind Fennel's architecture that allow it to meet its [design goals](/getting-started/welcome-to-fennel):
-1. Being easy to install, learn, and use
-2. Maintain correctness of data and features
-3. Be flexible and powerful enough for a wide variety of needs

 ## Read Write Separation